WHOEVER ~ From Death and Back to Life ~ That Quantum Leap

 Transition: Slow the tempo and thin the texture during the closing lines of this section, particularly around "Pure Energy ... you might call it."

-Rhythm: For this section, I would suggest syncopated rhythms to convey the tension and challenge described.
+For this section, I syncopated rhythms to convey the tension and challenge described.

-Example Rhythm: Light percussion, syncopated bassline, or subtle hand drums could create an unsettled feeling beneath lines like "I was challenged as I’ve never been challenged before."
+Light percussion, syncopated bassline, or subtle hand drums could create an unsettled feeling beneath the line "I was challenged as I’ve never been challenged before."

 Specific Lines:

-"There are many lifetimes"—Could introduce a dotted rhythm to give a sense of cyclical time.
+"There are many lifetimes"— Here, the rhythm from the 2nd.
+Movement ibid returns, to give me a sense of cyclical time.

-Rhythm: 6/8 or 12/8 time could work beautifully here to give the sense of floating or expanding across dimensions.
+6/8 or 12/8 time work beautifully here to give the sense of floating or expanding across dimensions.

-Example Rhythm: A steady pulse—almost like a heartbeat—could carry the words.
-This could be underlined by strings or ambient pads, perhaps using triplets to suggest the endless, overlapping realities.
+A steady pulse - almost like a heartbeat - carrying forth the words, underlined again by strings or ambient pads, using triplets to suggest the endless, overlapping realities.

 Specific Lines:

-Rhythm: Lighter, almost playful rhythms—perhaps with a lilting quality, as the speaker contemplates the Tree of Life and Tree of Knowledge.
+Here, I introduce lighter, almost playful rhythms - perhaps with a lilting quality but also with an edge, a challenge, as the speaker contemplates the Tree of Life and Tree of Knowledge.

 Specific Lines:

-Rhythm: Quickening rhythms to match the energy of the moment.
+I use quickening rhythms here to match the energy of the moment.

-Example Rhythm: Faster arpeggios or strings building in intensity, with accents on downbeats as the poem builds toward a crescendo.
+Faster arpeggios or strings building in intensity, with accents on downbeats as the poem builds toward the crescendo.

 Specific Lines: